jLouzado/patchcording.com/content/blog/2019-03-24-tdd-immutable-tests/index.md

   - the downside is that these extra things aren't documented in the test-name
   - tomorrow those extra asserts might get removed because they don't look important
 - avoid all this drama, just keep a single assert per test.

+## Minimize data-sharing across tests

+You might be tempted to start defining common objects and reusing them across tests, resist that urge.

+- It might seem like you're following [DRY] but it makes your tests less readable
+- it might also inadvertently introduce bugs into your test code
+- if something is really so generic that it can be included across tests, make a library out of it
+  - and be sure to guarantee 100% test-coverage of any library you use.

 ## Don't assert on an Object